xiaolai/regular-investing-in-box/docs/en/README.md

 Even simple knowledge can be this difficult, taking a long time to finally master.
 Well then, what about more complex knowledge?
 It can take even longer.

 Logic is perhaps the clearest example. [*Beyond Feelings: A Guide to Critical Thinking*](https://www.amazon.com/Beyond-Feelings-Guide-Critical-Thinking/dp/0078038189/), which is now on its 9th edition, is the book that first taught me logic.
 One foggy morning I went to the library and searched for *thinking*.
 Among the results I saw *critical thinking*, a combination I had never seen before.
 I chose the book which had been updated the most times, which was *Beyond Feelings* (at the time it was on its 3rd edition).
-So why did I search for thinking?
-Because the day before two people were having heated debate, and it pained me to discover that I thought they were both right!
+Why did I search for thinking?
+Because the day before two people were having a heated debate, and it pained me to discover that I thought they were both right!
 First, this was impossible; second, it meant that I wasn't able to think.
 Or, at least, something was wrong with my way of thinking.
 At that time I was almost 25 years old.

-Even though I'd learned some logic before graduating from college, and even though I had incorrectly thought that I had very strong logic, I discovered that between knowing nothing and knowing what I knew was very small.
+Even though I'd learned some logic before graduating from college, and even though I had incorrectly assumed that I had very strong logic, I discovered that the difference between knowing nothing and knowing what I knew was very small.
 My goal was very clear, so reading the book gave me more pleasure than pain.
 By the time I finished I felt like an entirely new person!
 But that was an illusion, because I quickly discovered that I still frequently fell for logical fallacies.
-In retrospect this is not surprising, since every logical fallacy has countless iterations.
-Slowly, this book became a book that I would re-read the most times over the course of my life.
+In retrospect, this is not surprising, since every logical fallacy has countless iterations.
+Slowly, this book became the book that I would re-read the most times over the course of my life.
 The mirror effect is ubiquitous, though, and this book that has had a huge impact on my life is [trash](https://www.amazon.com/gp/customer-reviews/R3S1K0E2LMJE8V/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=0078038189) in the eyes of some.

 Was it enough to read this book multiple times?
 No. Several years later, when I was teaching at New Oriental, there was a period during which I taught the writing and logic portions of the GMAT.
 I was extremely glad that I had trained myself in logic for several years, but it was still difficult.
 GMAT questions are often like this: